iyht/tinykv/README.md

 Write Process:
-- During the write process, any update(`set/del`) operation creates a log that is appended to the end of the data file.
+- During the writing process, any update(`set/del`) operation creates a log that is appended to the end of the data file.
 - Then, the corresponding key's index is updated with an updated file ID and offset.
 If the key has been deleted, it is removed from the index.

 Read Process: